keithalpichi/keithalpichi.github.io/src/data/articles/2019-04-28-learning-go-for-nodejs-engineers-part-2.md

 > Pro Tip: Only use a `panic` if it's best the program should crash immediately.
 Furthermore, when using a `panic` never assume a caller can resolve the error.

 ### Defer
 Javascript does not have a similar feature to `defer` so I'll just have to explain how it works. `defer` is a keyword that is prepended to a function allowing it to be executed after the surrounding function returns. `defer` is commonly used to simplify functions that perform various clean-up actions or to recover from panics.
-Let's see an example:
+Let's see an example.

 ```
 func createFile(filename string) error {